-Undaunted, I decided to go for it.
-I have an Ikea “Jerker” desk which pre-dates the whole standing desk craze, but is designed so that the desk and shelf heights are adjustable.
-At max height, they are at the perfect level for a standing desk!
-(Unfortunately, I don’t think Ikea makes the “Jerker” desk anymore, but you might be able to find one on Craigslist).
+I decided to go for it.
+I have an Ikea “Jerker” desk which was not originally designed as a standing desk; it pre-dates the whole standing desk craze.
+But, the surfaces can be raised to standing-desk height, it turns out.
+Unfortunately, I don’t think Ikea makes the “Jerker” desk anymore, but you might be able to find one on Craigslist.

 I got out my hex wrench and went to work.
 Moving the desk surface and shelf on this desk is definitely not something I would want to do often – not even once a year.
 It’s a real pain to disassemble, move, and reassemble.
 So, this was going to be a “permanent” standing desk.
 There would be no lowering it back down when I wanted to sit like some of the fancy standing desks out there.
 In order to be able to sit from time to time, I swapped out my desk chair for a padded bar stool from my kitchen.

 I immediately loved being able to work standing up!
 Standing up gave me a jolt of energy and gave me motivation!

 However, that didn’t last long.
 In less than an hour, my legs were tired and I was back sitting at the barstool.
 After using it for some weeks now, I probably only stand 20% of the time, if that much.

 But, that doesn’t mean the experiment was a failure.
 I still love my standing desk!
 Why?
 Because standing once in a while is invigorating.
 Standing up re-energizes me and gets me through those slow times when I don’t feel motivated to work.
 To me, that alone was totally worth it!